clicon/clixon/doc/FAQ.md

 ## Can I run Clixon as docker containers?

 Yes, the example works as docker containers as well.
-There should be a prepared container in docker hib for the example where the backend and CLI is bundled.
+There should be a prepared container in docker hub for the example where the backend and CLI is bundled.
 ```
-sudo docker run -ti --rm olofhagsand/clixon_example
+sudo docker run -td olofhagsand/clixon_example
 ```
 Look in the example documentation for more info.